klauspost/asmfmt/README.md

 # install

-To install the standalone formatter,
+Binaries can be downloaded from [Releases](https://github.com/klauspost/asmfmt/releases).
+Unpack the file into your executable path.

-`go get -u github.com/klauspost/asmfmt/cmd/asmfmt`
+To install the standalone formatter from source using Go framework: `go get -u github.com/klauspost/asmfmt/cmd/asmfmt`.

 # updates